 When to sell?
 I think the key is unequivocally to run winners and sell losers as ruthlessly as possible!

 - I always sell immediately on a profit warning.
 The research I’ve seen on this suggests that selling on the day of a profit warning is the best thing to do the vast majority of the time.
-I’ve found for most of the couple of profit warnings I have had in the last 2 years (e.g. AMO and IGG) I saved a good 20% by selling in the first 10 seconds after the market opened.
+I’ve found for most of the profit warnings I have had in the last 2 years (e.g. AMO and IGG) I saved a good 20% by selling in the first 10 seconds after the market opened.
 An advantage of having a small portfolio!

 - I sell if there is a loss of momentum (particularly if I have less conviction or if the valuation very high) – when to sell in these situations can be a tricky judgment if I have a lot of conviction in the share.
-I sometimes have to remind myself that I have a load of other candidates to invest in with rising prices that look almost as good.
+I sometimes have to remind myself that I have plenty of other potential candidates to invest in with rising prices that look almost as good.

 - If an individual position grows to more than 20% of the portfolio (or sometimes a bit lower for a lower conviction holding) I’ll trim it back to preserve diversification.